-Clearly, it’s important to provide a competitive price when bidding work, and one element of providing a “good” price involves properly vetting and comparing quotes from specialty subcontractors when evaluating the pricing they’re providing to you.
+Clearly, it’s important to provide a competitive price for a construction bid, and one element of providing a “good” price involves properly vetting and comparing quotes from specialty subcontractors when evaluating the pricing they’re providing to you.
 Let’s explore a few options.

 APPLES TO APPLES?

 When comparing pricing from subcontractors, it’s imperative to make sure each sub answering a Request for Quote (RFQ) understands the full scope of work, as well as the risk profile they may be taking on.
 For instance, does the phasing of the project require a second (or third) mobilization of the same subcontractor to the jobsite?
 Is that included in their pricing?
 A short-term advantage may appear to be in the prime contractor’s favor if this is overlooked, but is it really worth the hassles of change orders, delays and potential litigation when this could be easily cleared up at the time of the RFQ?
 In the case of materials being purchased, are the terms clear on freight, taxes and other delivery charges?
 The more clarity involved in the RFQ the better off all parties will inevitably be.